symfony/symfony-docs/book/installation.rst

 Now, the vendor directory won't be committed to source control.
-This is fine (actually, it's great!) because when someone else clones or checks out the project, he/she can simply run the ``php bin/vendors install`` script to download all the necessary vendor libraries.
+This is fine (actually, it's great!) because when someone else clones or checks out the project, he/she can simply run the ``php composer.phar install`` script to download all the necessary vendor libraries.

 .. _`enable ACL support`: https://help.ubuntu.com/community/FilePermissions#ACLs